feltcute/ModdingDocsMGD/Doc/Reference/Markup.rst

 **Text Markup**
 ================

 ..
-Note, anytime Markup is used in code blocks, it's best to use ".. code-block:: javascript" to ensure the syntax highlighting doesn't mess up.
+Anytime Markup is used in code blocks, it's best to use ".. code-block:: javascript" to ensure the syntax highlighting isn't messed up.

 This page will primarily cover text `markup <https://en.wikipedia.org/wiki/Markup_language>`_ features, but there is some general information to know when writing.
 It's important to keep in mind a rough 400-430 character limit when writing to avoid text trailing off the screen.